The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 The importance of retaining evidence cannot be stressed enough.
 Given the shareholders will contact one another on a daily basis through the day to day running of the company, email, text, and phone records should be preserved so that any court application can be supported.

-We do initiate court action where negotiations are not progressing.
-We will always recommend attempts to settle are made before court action.
-Not only can this be most cost effective but if you cannot show a willingness to negotiate sensibly the court will not look favourably on your claim and you will be faced with a costs award against you.
-A cost award can be made even if you win the case.
+There may be scope to consider court action if negotiations for a shareholder to exit are not progressing.
+We will always recommend attempts to reach a deal before court action.
+This can this be the most cost effective solution.
+And, if you cannot show a willingness to negotiate sensibly the court will not look favourably on your claim.
+You may be faced with an order to pay the other side’s legal costs.

 The types of claims we can deal with include:

-The court is able to give declarations on a whole host of applications.
-For example, the court can declare that the directors must follow a shareholder resolution.
-Alternatively, the court can declare that the shareholders obtain an independent valuation of shares for the purposes of agreeing a buy out from a shareholder.
-Suitable declarations will depend upon the nature of the shareholder dispute and the facts.
+The court can declare that the shareholders obtain an independent valuation of shares for the purposes of agreeing a buy out from a shareholder.